XeroAPI/Xero-NetStandard/Xero.NetStandard.OAuth2Client/README.md

 # Xero .Net OAuth Client SDK

 This package will allow you to connect to Xero using OAuth2 and the authorisation code flow.
-It will build you a login URL, redirect your user, take the code and state to get an accessToken and finally get tenants.
+It will build you a login URL, redirect your user, take the code and state to get an access token and finally get tenants.

 Use Nuget to download the package

 ```
 dotnet add package Xero.NetStandard.OAuth2Client
 ```
 or using the Package Manager Console inside Visual Studio